 Historical Sites

-- WWII Bunkers - built to prevent a Franco-English invasion.
-Some are explorable in Parque de la Princesa Sofia
+- WWII Bunkers.
+Built to guard against wartime invasion, some are explorable in Parque de la Princesa Sofía.

-- Monumento al Trabajador Transfronterizo - statue near the border paying tribute to cross-border workers
+- Monumento al Trabajador Transfronterizo.
+A statue near the border paying tribute to cross-border workers and one of the city's most photographed landmarks.

 Museums

-- Museo del Istmo - naval history and artefacts from prehistoric to modern times
+- Museo del Istmo.
+Naval history and artefacts spanning from prehistoric times to the modern era.

-- Museo Cruz Herrera - dedicated to the 20th-century local painter, with rotating exhibitions
+- Museo Cruz Herrera.
+Dedicated to the 20th-century local painter Cruz Herrera, with rotating exhibitions from the permanent collection.

 Parks

-- Parque de la Princesa Sofia - the city's green lung, home to an ancient dragon tree, play areas and historic bunkers
+- Parque de la Princesa Sofía.
+The city's main green space, home to an ancient dragon tree, children's play areas and the historic WWII bunkers.

 Instagram-Worthy Streets

-- Calle Real - the main shopping street with local character
+- Calle Real.
+The main shopping street, with local character and independent shops.

 Markets and Shopping

-- Wednesday open-air market on Avenida Principe - fruit, vegetables, clothes, antiques and groceries
+- Wednesday open-air market on Avenida Príncipe de Asturias.
+Fruit, vegetables, clothes and household goods.

 Getting to La Línea